westerlymerlin/Oxide-PyMS/docs/host_queries.md

 # host\_queries

-Queries to the controller APIs
+Queries to the various controller APIs

 <a id="host_queries.requests"></a>